 2) Complex Return With Multiple Sources of Income

 Hustle hard this year?
 Multiple sources of income can be daunting to sort through.
 Maybe you have an investment property, plus investment income, and you sold your bitcoins.
 In situations like this, it’s important to reach out to a professional to ensure you are classifying all sources of your income properly and that all amount are being reported.

 3) If You Have More Than $100,000 of Foreign Property

 When people read this they tend to think it means owning a home in another country.
 While this is true this also pertains to investments you might hold such as ETFs, stocks, bonds, and mutual funds.
 Note that even if you are holding these amounts in a Canadian brokerage you are still required to report them on a T1135.
 However, you only need to focus on the cost basis of these assets, not the market value.

 If you have incorporated it is important to get a tax professional involved.
 There can be strategic ways to pay yourself as well as elections that you may need to file.
 Many people are also unsure of what is deductible and what is not allowed so it would be important to make sure that you are on the right side of the law.

-5) Left the country or earned income in 2 counties
+5) Left the Country or Earned Income in 2 Countries

-At the end of the day it’s up to you whether or not you want to hire a tax professional.
-If you don’t fall into any of the categories above you still may chose to hire a professional because you don’t have time or it’s something that causes you a great deal of stress.
+At the end of the day, it’s up to you whether or not you want to hire a tax professional.
+If you don’t fall into any of the categories above you still may choose to hire a professional because you don’t have the time or it’s something that causes you a great deal of stress.
 There is no right answer but if you’re feeling overwhelmed it’s probably time to pay for help!